marek-witkowski/OutlookSignatureGenerator/README.md

 # MS Office Signature Generator

 This script helps you create bulk signatures in Office 365 for multiple users.
-The first version gets data from the CSV file.
-The second version gets data from the MS Access MDB file.
+The first script gets data from the CSV file.
+The second script gets data from the MS Access MDB file.

 Additionally, there are two files with example data.